u-root/u-root/booting_windows/readme.md

 you read them carefully before running them!

 1. Golang, see `https://golang.org/`.
+   Don't forget to have go/bin in your path via `export PATH=${HOME}/go/bin:${PATH}`
 1. Packages required to build Linux kernel
-1. A functional Windows Server 2019 image, asumed to exist at `"${WORKSPACE}"/win2019.raw`. `setup.sh` will create a masking image over it, so the original image will not be modified.
+1. A functional Windows Server 2019 or Windows 10 **raw** image, asumed to exist at `"${WORKSPACE}"/windows.img`. `setup.sh` will create a masking image over it, so the original image will not be modified.
+Windows boot manager, bootmgfw.efi is assumed to exist in the 2nd partition of the image.
 1. An environment variable `EFI_WORKSPACE`, where files will be downloaded to or otherwise created.
+1. kpartx .
+Install via `sudo apt-get install kpartx`
+1. alien.
+Install via `sudo apt-get install alien`
 ## Installing the Modified u-root
 1. Install u-root: